White Cane Safety Day – October 15

-Did you know?
-October 15 each year is White Cane Safety Day.
-It was established in 1964 by President Lyndon B. Johnson to improve public awareness of people using a white cane for safe, independent travel.
+Each year on October 15, we recognize White Cane Safety Day, established in 1964 by President Lyndon B. Johnson to raise public awareness about the importance of the white cane in supporting safe, independent travel for individuals who are legally blind.

 Independence with Low Vision Program